In this article

 The “Board sets” feature makes the aggregation of Sprint and Kanban metrics easier for large organizational units.
 It enables them to select multiple boards with detailed board settings as a single data source with just one click, streamlining the chart creation process.

-Create Board Set
+Create a Board Set

 Users can add several boards with just one click in two ways: